mzy2240/ESA/docs/joss/paper.md

 its component devices, and its operation.

 [PowerWorld Simulator](https://www.powerworld.com/) is a commercial power systems simulation tool that contains a suite of modeling and simulation features including power flow simulation, contingency analysis, transient stability simulation, and more [@powerworld].
 The Simulator Automation Server (SimAuto) add-on for PowerWorld provides an application programming interface (API) that operates in-memory, allowing users to rapidly configure, run, and obtain results for simulations.
 PowerWorld and SimAuto are commonly used throughout the research community as well as in industry.

 SimAuto was designed to be flexible enough to work with most available programming languages.
-However, the combination of this flexibility and the in-memory nature of SimAuto communication can make using SimAuto challenging, requiring error-checking, data type conversions, data parsing, and more.
+However, the combination of this flexibility and the in-memory nature of SimAuto communication can make using SimAuto challenging, requiring error-checking, data type conversions, data parsing, low-level interactions with Windows Component Object Model (COM) objects, and more.

-[Easy SimAuto (ESA)](https://github.com/mzy2240/ESA) is a Python package that significantly simplifies interfacing the PowerWorld Simulator [@esa].
-ESA wraps all available SimAuto functions; provides high-level helper functions to execute common tasks in less code; leverages the script commands and the auxiliary file [@aux] to provide more functionalities that the native SimAuto cannot offer; performs automatic error checking, data type conversions, and data parsing; is easily installable via Python's package manager (Pip); has 100% testing coverage; and is fully documented.
+[Easy SimAuto (ESA)](https://github.com/mzy2240/ESA) is a Python package that significantly simplifies interfacing with PowerWorld Simulator [@esa].
+ESA wraps all available SimAuto functions; provides high-level helper functions to streamline workflows and provide additional functionality not provided by SimAuto; performs automatic error checking, data type conversions, and data parsing; is easily installable via Python's package manager (Pip); has 100% testing coverage; and is fully documented.
 Similar packages have been created in the past, but lack functions, tests, documentation, and other useful features ESA provides [@pypowerworld], [@matpws].
-Most SimAuto users tend to write their own one-off functions and boilerplate code for interfacing with SimAuto - ESA eliminates this redundancy and abstracts away all the low-level SimAuto interactions so that users can focus on performing higher-level tasks such as configuring simulations and analyzing results.
+Most SimAuto users tend to write their own one-off functions and boilerplate code for interfacing with SimAuto - ESA eliminates this redundancy and abstracts away all the low-level SimAuto interactions so that users can focus on performing higher-level tasks such as automating tasks, configuring simulations, and analyzing results.

 ESA helps to meet the needs of both power system researchers and practitioners.
 As the design and operation of the electric grid becomes more complex, researchers and developers need the ability to incorporate their programs, algorithms, control schemes, etc. into power system simulations.
-Since ESA uses data types common to data science and scientific computing (e.g. Pandas DataFrames and Numpy Array), it's well suited to both academic research and task automation in industry .
-Additionally, ESA provides a much-needed bridge between power system simulation and machine learning libraries.
-On the one hand, when compared to other Python-based power system simulator, ESA provides much more functions with faster calculation speed and industry-level accuracy; on the other hand, ESA provides a more user-friendly interface when compared to other traditional power system simulators.
+ESA enables its users to fully leverage, extend, and automate the large depth of functionality and tools built into PowerWorld Simulator: procedures which may have previously been performed via a sequence of manual tasks in Simulator's graphical user interface (GUI) can be rapidly built into Python scripts which can be stored in version control and run with a single click.
+Since ESA uses data types common to data science and scientific computing (e.g. Pandas DataFrames and Numpy Arrays), it is well suited to both academic research and task automation in industry.
+Due to ESA's use of these common Python data types and libraries, ESA provides a much-needed bridge between power system simulation and machine learning libraries.

 ESA has already been utilized in several research projects past and
 present: